-I photograph civil ceremonies in Prince George’s County, Maryland and throughout the Washington, DC metropolitan area.
+Civil Ceremonies Wedding Photography – Courthouse or Justice of the Peace I photograph civil ceremonies in Prince George’s County, Maryland and throughout the Washington, DC metropolitan area.
 If you plan to be married at the Clerk’s Office located in the Circuit Court Annex in Upper Marlboro I can meet you there.
-Pictures can be taken of the ceremony and at the beautiful lake across the street.Continue reading “Civil Ceremony – Wedding Photography”
+Courthouse weddings can saveContinue reading “Civil Ceremonies – Wedding Photography”

 Handsome youngster with braids.
 Photo taken at his family reunion event in July 2015.
 Children are always a pleasure to photograph especially when they are like this young fellow.
 He enjoyed having this picture taken.
 He was often nearby ready for another shot.
 Do you have wonderful pictures of your children and family?
 If not, contact me byContinue reading “Children Photography – Young lad with braids”